 - Business and Industry Partnerships can help you find applications for your work beyond academia.

-Because the Funding Information Portal is a shared resource between the Office of Research Development and the Graduate Funding information Center, some resources may be generally more helpful for faculty than students.
-Resources have been tagged with a suggested audience: Graduate Student, Postdoc, or Faculty; and a disciplinary area: Arts and Humanities, Health and Medical Sciences, Life and Physical Sciences, or Social Sciences.
+Because the Funding Information Portal is a resource from the Graduate Funding information Center resources have been tagged with a suggested disciplinary area: Arts and Humanities, Health and Medical Sciences, Life and Physical Sciences, or Social Sciences.
 On pages with many resources, you may wish to filter by audience and disciplinary area in order to view only the resources that are most likely relevant to you.
 Bear in mind that these tags are a suggestion designed to help you rather than a hard and fast rule.
 All students are welcome to browse and use resources in any category.

 If you have questions about finding funding or how to use any of the resources on this site, please contact the Graduate Funding Information Center (firstname.lastname@example.org).
 We’ll be happy to help.